publicdocs/uscode/assets/md/titles/usc05/us/usc/t5/ptIII/sptD/ch53/schIII/m__us_usc_t5_s5332.md

     [Pub.
 L. 90–206, title II, § 218][/us/pl/90/206/s218], Dec.
 16, 1967, [81 Stat.
 638][/us/stat/81/638], provided for retroactive pay under title II of [Pub.
 L. 90–206][/us/pl/90/206] only in the case of an individual in the service of the United States, including service in the Armed Forces, or the municipal government of the District of Columbia on Dec.
 16, 1967, subject to certain restrictions.

  __Ex.
 Ord.
-No. 13641.
+No. 13655.
 Adjustments of Certain Rates of Pay__

     Ex.
 Ord.
-No. 13641, Apr.
-5, 2013, 78 F.R.
-21503, provided:
+No. 13655, Dec.
+23, 2013, 78 F.R.
+80451, provided:

-By the authority vested in me as President by the Constitution and the laws of the United States of America, including the Continuing Appropriations and Surface Transportation Extensions Act, 2011 ([Public Law 111–322][/us/pl/111/322]), as extended by the Consolidated and Further Continuing Appropriations Act, 2013 ([Public Law 113–6][/us/pl/113/6]), which requires certain pay schedules for civilian Federal employees to remain at 2010 levels through 2013, it is hereby ordered as follows:
+    By the authority vested in me as President by the Constitution and the laws of the United States of America, it is hereby ordered as follows:

     Section 1.
 Statutory Pay Systems.
-Pursuant to the Consolidated and Further Continuing Appropriations Act, 2013 ([Public Law 113–6][/us/pl/113/6]), the rates of basic pay or salaries of the statutory pay systems (as defined in [5 U.S.C.
-5302(1)][/us/usc/t5/s5302/1]) are set forth on the schedules attached hereto and made a part hereof:
+The rates of basic pay or salaries of the statutory pay systems (as defined in [5 U.S.C.
+5302(1)][/us/usc/t5/s5302/1]), as adjusted under [5 U.S.C.
+5303][/us/usc/t5/s5303], are set forth on the schedules attached hereto and made a part hereof:

     (a) The General Schedule ([5 U.S.C.
 5332(a)][/us/usc/t5/s5332/a]) at Schedule 1;